iamsomraj/Random-Coding-Problems/README.md

 # Random Coding Problems

 This repository contains different type of coding problems and their solutions (Well Almost) .
-These problems are mostly basic, but it helped me to be on track.
+These problems are mostly basic, but it helped me to get my skills back.

 ## Developer